opencord/cord/docs/install_virtual.md

 Here is a sample output:
 ![subscriber-service-graph.png](subscriber-service-graph.png)

->NOTE: the `Service Graph` will need to be detangled.
-You can organize the nodes by dragging them around.
+> NOTE: the `Service Graph` will need to be detangled and can be organized by
+> dragging the nodes.

 ### Kibana Logging GUI